DataResponsibly/Virny/docs/examples/Interactive_Web_App_Demo.md

 ## Application overview

-This interactive app serves as a visualization component within the Virny model profiling library, empowering data scientists _to engage in responsible model selection_ and _to generate a nutritional label for their model_.
+_VirnyView_ serves as a visualization component within the Virny model profiling library, empowering data scientists _to engage in responsible model selection_ and _to generate a nutritional label for their model_.
 Users can declaratively define various configurations for model profiling, supplying a dataset and models for scrutiny to Virny.
 This library computes overall and disparity metrics, profiling model accuracy, stability, uncertainty, and fairness.